jeffmlpsi/devops-python-ec2/Readme.md

 Before running:
 a) create a security group in us-west-1 named: AllowSshHttpHttps
-b) make sure you have an ssh key from us-west-1 and you know where it is on your name
+b) make sure you have an ssh key from us-west-1 and you know where it is on your machine
 c) Install Python 3.9 or later
 d) Install boto3, the Python API for AWS, with pip3
 e) install paramiko, the ssh API for Python, with pip3